 If you’re a Muslim who’s looking for a swap-free solution, the best Islamic forex broker accounts are

 If you’re a Muslim looking for the best Islamic forex broker account, then you need to look no further than IC Markets.

-Below are some of the financing charges for holding trades overnight on some exotic trading pairs.
+Below are some financing charges for holding trades overnight on some exotic trading pairs.
 Keep this in mind when executing your trading strategy on an IC Markets Islamic trading account:

 Please keep in mind that the rates & holding periods are subject to change, reflecting high-risk market conditions at the time.
 IC Markets Raw Spread and Standard Account commissions and spreads apply.

-IC Markets have some of the best trading conditions of any ASIC or FCA (Financial Conduct Authority) regulated forex broker and clients can be assured that their trades are being executed through the broker’s state of the art trading infrastructure setup.
+IC Markets have some of the best trading conditions of any ASIC regulated forex broker, and clients can be assured that their trades are being executed through the broker’s state-of-the-art trading infrastructure setup.
 By running a network of strategically placed servers, forex traders of the Islamic faith can be confident that the execution speeds on their trades mean they’re afforded the same competitive advantage as the rest of the broker’s client book.

 To open an Islamic forex account with IC Markets, simply apply for a Raw Spread account with the broker’s swap-free option.
 This means that no interest fees will ever be credited or debited to your account, no matter how long you hold trades.

 Pepperstone is an ECN forex broker from Australia, that specialises in the trading of forex, commodities, and indices.